 Sooner or later, any trend comes to end and then a price changes its direction.
 A trend reversal is a major change in price behavior which opens up lucrative money-making opportunities.
 To open a profitable trade, you should use indicators or identify support/resistance levels.

 Stochastic is a commonly used tool to identify flat zones.
 It generates reliable entry signals, allowing traders to successfully trade pullbacks.
 Unfortunately, due to its lagging signals, Stochastic is no good at detecting when a price leaves a consolidation zone.

 The indicator known as Pulse Flat can identify the direction of a sideways trend, uptrend, and downtrend.
-Be sure to use this tool to spot the end of flat movement and make a profitable entry.
+Be sure to use this tool to spot the end of the flat movement and make a profitable entry.

 Breakout strategy (Canadian dollar)

 Let’s take a look at a basic strategy for trading breakouts in a flat market.
-We’ll be using a low-volatility currency pair with Canadian dollar (CAN).
+We’ll be using a low-volatility currency pair with the Canadian dollar (CAN).
 The good thing is that this strategy doesn’t use any technical tools.